eremitaio79/studies-on-react/README.md

 # studies-on-react

-My studies on ReactJS and React Native for front-end development
+My studies on ReactJS and React Native for front-end development.